Anharmonic Refinement

 Warning: This is an experimental feature – it works, but please use it at your own disgression.
 You must be aware that this technique is open to abuse.

-You can visualise the resulting ‘shape’ in terms of mean square displacement of the atoms by switching on an alternative display style for all atoms, type MSDSView -a=anh -s=1.5 Please keep in mind that the scale of 1.5 will apply and that for the anharmonic atoms only the contribution of the anharmonic terms is shown.
+You can also visualise the resulting ‘shape’ in terms of mean square displacement of the atoms by switching on an alternative display style for all atoms, type MSDSView -a=anh -s=1.5 Please keep in mind that the scale of 1.5 will apply and that for the anharmonic atoms only the contribution of the anharmonic terms is shown.
 You can disable this view by typing kill MSDS.

 A judgement whether it might be reasonable to refine anharmonic motion can be made according to Kuhs' rule: Kuhs Aust.
 J. Phys.
 1988,41,369-82.
 0.074758 sqrt(n/U^2) might give an estimate what resolution in sinus theta over lambda is required to have a significant difference between anharmonic and harmonic motion.